mik-schutte/Dynamic-clamp-information-protocol/README.md

 `pip install -r requirements.txt`

+One of the functions `analyze_exp` is imported from Matlab.
+In chase dependence is flawed, see [this file](file:///C:/Users/miksc/OneDrive/Documenten/Study/Internship/Zeldenrust/Scripts/analyze_exp/for_redistribution_files_only/.html).

 ## Usage
 Specify your parameters like duration, mean firing rate, qon/qoff generator type and input type in the main.py file.